 What is mms.cfg file?

-mms.cfg file is a a text file, it is located in the following system directory
+mms.cfg file is a text file, it is located in the following system directory

-Configuring mms.cfg file: To locate the mms.cfg file, you need to enter the above path in Run command and open the mms.cfg file with Notepad and add “ProtectedMode = 0” in the third line.
-(There are two settings already pre-exists, they’re: “AutoUpdateDisable=0” and “SilentAutoUpdateEnable=1” (the values for these settings may be different to you, which we can not confirm)).
+Configuring mms.cfg file: To locate the mms.cfg file, you need to enter the above path in Run command and open that file with Notepad and add “ProtectedMode = 0” in the third line.
+(There are two settings that are already pre-exists in mms.cfg file, they’re: “AutoUpdateDisable=0” and “SilentAutoUpdateEnable=1” (the values for these settings may be different to you, which we can not confirm)).

 That’s it!
 Flash Player’s Protected Mode has been disabled for Firefox.
 When troubleshooting is over, turn it back on, that’s what Adobe recommends “Adobe recommends that you keep Protected Mode enabled at all times”.

 How to Confirm Flash Player Protected Mode was disabled for Firefox?